How Much Does It Cost To Own A NASCAR Team?

 The most valuable team in NASCAR is Hendrick Motorsports.
 Hendrick Motorsports is worth around $315 million and much more than the second most valuable team in NASCAR, which is Joe Gibbs racing, valued at $210 million.
 Hendrick Motorsports, owned by Rick Hendrick, has become the most valuable NASCAR team in the world because of the sustained success that they have had with its drivers.
 As a result, their sponsorships and prize money have been high.

-The least valuable team in NASCAR is Petty GMS Motorsports which is estimated to be worth only $26 million.
-Petty GMS Motorsports, owned by Maury Gallagher, is a newer team that has not yet been able to make as much money as its competitors.
+The least valuable team in NASCAR is Legacy Motor Club, which is estimated to be worth only $26 million.
+Owned by Richard Petty, Maury Gallagher, and Jimmie Johnson, it is a newer team that has not yet been able to make as much money as its competitors.
 They are not significantly behind the pack; the second least valuable NASCAR team, Front Row Motorsports, is worth only an estimated four million dollars more, or $30 million total.

 Although owning a NASCAR team comes with a lot of expenses and is, as a result, very expensive, it is a very small expense compared to the total cost of owning other racing sports teams.
 For example, some teams in Formula 1 racing have budgets upwards of $500 million, which, compared to more than $15 million, makes the cost of owning a NASCAR team seem very easy.
 Other racing sports do cost more to compete in than NASCAR.

 Unlike normal cars, NASCAR cars are expected to be high-performance cars that put stress on every component of the car.
 To be able to safely race the car, there needs to be advanced engineering that allows the components of the car to be safe enough to handle the extreme speeds that a NASCAR car is expected to go.
 The natural wear and tear on NASCAR cars happens extremely quickly, so replacing components only adds to those expenses.